The Effects of Alcohol on Mental Health and How You May Counter the Risks

 Alcohol is commonly consumed to relax and unwind after a long day.
 While drinking in moderation may not cause harm, excessive alcohol consumption can lead to mental and physical health issues.
 One of the ways alcohol can harm the body is by affecting levels of brain-derived neurotrophic factor (BDNF).
 BDNF is a protein that plays a crucial role in preserving and promoting the growth of neurons in the brain.
-In this blog, we will explore the effects of alcohol on BDNF levels, the potential implications it has on mental and physical health, and the risks associated with excessive alcohol consumption.
-Additionally, we will discuss how a coffee fruit extract and micro-dosed THC coffee can counter the risks of alcohol consumption.
+In this blog, we will explore the potential effects of alcohol on BDNF levels, the potential implications it has on mental and physical health, and the risks associated with excessive alcohol consumption.
+Additionally, we will discuss how a coffee fruit extract and micro-dosed THC coffee may counter the risks of alcohol consumption.

 BDNF plays a vital role in the maintenance of neurons, which help support brain functions such as memory, learning, and cognition.
 Studies have shown that alcohol disrupts the production and release of BDNF, particularly in the hippocampus, a region of the brain that is associated with learning and memory.
 When levels of BDNF are low, it can lead to cognitive impairment and an increased risk of developing mental health conditions such as depression and anxiety.
 Furthermore, low levels of BDNF have also been linked with the development of physical health issues such as obesity and diabetes.